FurTrader/OverkillSolarBMS/BLE _bluetooth_protocol.md

 ___
 ### Executive Summary

-Look for a BLE module advertising servive UUID FF00
+Look for a BLE module advertising service UUID FF00

 * Characteristic FF01 is Read/Notify from the UART
  *The module will notify when this value changes via the UART RX*